red-gold/react-social-network/docs/README.md

 Since I started building this project I've planned to have a back end for this project so I haven't focused on performance until I build the back end and move some data procedure from end to back end.
 Therefore I need to change data structure and actions for [Redux](http://redux.js.org/).

+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to amir.gholzam@live.com.

 ## DEMO

   [Green Open Social](http://greensocial.herokuapp.com)